Yug-Oswal/Motorq-VIT-2024-DS-Assignment-Yug-D-Oswal/README.md

-# MotorQ Data Science Assignment
+# Motorq Data Science Project
 This is a repository for a data science project conducted by Motorq.

 ## Project: